dokienlam/Face_recognition/README.md

 Installation:

 Ensure you have Python 3.x installed on your system.
-Install the required libraries using pip:
+Install the required libraries using pip.
 --pip install opencv-python--

-Clone this repository to your local machine:
+Clone this repository to your local machine.
---git clone <repository_url>
+--git clone <repository_url>--

-Navigate to the project directory:
+Navigate to the project directory.
---cd face_recognition_haar_cascade_tkinter
+--cd face_recognition_haar_cascade_tkinter--

-Usage:
+Usage
-Run the application by executing the main.py file:
+Run the application by executing the main.py file.
---python main.py
+--python main.py--

 Once the application launches, you'll be presented with the GUI.
 Use the provided options to load an image and perform face recognition.